Spirituals: Gospel songs

 Sacred music includes both spirituals and gospel music, which "originated in the black church and has become a globally recognized genre of popular music.
 In its earliest manifestations, gospel music functioned as an integral religious and ceremonial practice during worship services.
 Now, gospel music is also marketed commercially and draws on contemporary, secular sounds while still conveying spiritual and religious ideas."

 Well-known gospel singer Mahalia Jackson (1911–1972) was one of Gospel music's most prominent defenders.
 She said that, "Blues are the songs of despair.
 Gospel songs are the songs of hope.
-When you sing gospel you have a feeling there's a cure for what's wrong.
+When you sing gospel you have a feeling there is a cure for what's wrong.
 When you're through with the blues you've got nothing to rest on."
 Horace Clarence Boyer traced the emergence of Gospel music as a "discrete musical style" to the Deep South in 1906 in Pentecostal churches.
 Through the Great Migration of African American from the south to the north, especially in the 1930s, gospel songs entered the "mainstream of American popular culture".
 Gospel music had its heyday from 1945 to 1955—the "Golden Age of Gospel."